JakubTabor/Word2Vec_Gensim/README.md

 # I check shape, it is very big, I check first review
 # I gonna use "utils.simple_preprocess" from gensim to tokenize the first sentence
 # Now i gonna do tokenization on every review in my dataset, so I apply above function, it gonna create lists with tokenized sentences
+# Next I create gensim model and set parameters, first size of "window will be 10"  It means 10 before target word and 10 after target word